lubusIN/composer-edd-plugin/README.md

 }
 ```

+**Important**

+- `productwebsite.com` product website domain name
+- `username` login username for product website
+- `username` login password for product website

 **Note**

-To add credentials more than one plugin stores add multiple credentials keys under `http-basic`
+To add credentials for more than one product stores add multiple credentials under `http-basic`

 ### Step 4